Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 undelete), and HowTo article for DevOps - on the corporate wiki / knowledge base.

-So, the methodology is always the same -- putting yourself in user's and reader's shoes.
+So, the methodology is always the same -- putting yourself in eader's shoes.
 It is a powerful technique that can be used in various business and private situations, but one of the best uses, in my opinion, is exatcly -- writing documentation.